Solidarity behind Ukraine's Russia fight atop summit agendas | Headlines

 Ukraine got another boost on Thursday when European Union leaders swiftly and unanimously approved its application to become a candidate to join the 27-nation bloc, though the process of joining will likely take years.

-The US and EU have imposed damaging economic sanctions on Moscow and Putin's oligarchs, but major markets including China and India continue to buy Russian oil, watering down the effects of Western sanctions.
+The United States and European Union have imposed damaging economic sanctions on Moscow and Putin's oligarchs, but major markets including China and India continue to buy Russian oil, watering down the effects of Western sanctions.

 NATO FOR FINLAND AND SWEDEN A major unresolved issue for the NATO summit is membership for Finland and Sweden.